credential-handler/chapi.io/developers/wallets/native.md

 }
 ```

-The `url` property will be the entry point for your mobile wallet so it must be a deeplink that will open the application.
-The details about the event that initiated this action will be relayed via query parameters.
+The `url` property must be the entry point for your mobile wallet so it must be a deep link that will open the application.
+Details about the event that initiates the opening of this URL will be relayed via query parameters appended to it.

-The `acceptedInput` property is what tells CHAPI that the wallet receives data through URL and query parameters rather than events like a web wallet does.
+The `"acceptedInput": "url"` line tells CHAPI that the wallet should receive data via opening the URL and providing query parameters rather than browser sent events typically used with Web wallets.

-### 3. Allow your users to register their wallet's credential handler with the browser polyfill
+### 3. Allow your users to register their wallet as a Credential Handler with the browser polyfill

-Add to your registration page the ability for a user to register the wallet as a Credential Handler.
-This must be initiated by user interaction so you cannot automatically register without the user clicking a button.
+Next, we need to have the user trigger the registration of your wallet as a Credential Handler within their browser.
+This must be initiated by user interaction, so you cannot automatically register without the user clicking a button.

+Add something similar to your registration page:

 ```html
 <button id="installHandlerButton">Register Wallet</button>